Nguyen to face Raffensperger for Georgia secretary of state

-ATLANTA (AP) — Georgia Democrats chose state Rep. Bee Nguyen as their nominee for secretary of state Tuesday in primary runoff elections, voting on a position that assumed new importance after former President Donald Trump cast doubt on Georgia’s 2020 election results by making false claims of widespread voter fraud.
+ATLANTA (AP) — Georgia Democrats chose state Rep. Bee Nguyen as their nominee for secretary of state, a position that assumed new importance after former President Donald Trump cast doubt on Georgia’s 2020 election results by making false claims of widespread voter fraud.

-Nguyen defeated former state Rep. Dee Dawkins-Haigler in the primary and is set to challenge Republican incumbent Secretary of State Brad Raffensperger in November's general election.
+Nguyen defeated former state Rep. Dee Dawkins-Haigler in the primary runoff Tuesday and is set to challenge Republican incumbent Secretary of State Brad Raffensperger in November's general election.
+The significance of the position was highlighted by Raffensperger's appearance as a witness Tuesday before the U.S. House Jan.
+6 committee.

-The race was one of four statewide runoffs — along with lieutenant governor, labor commissioner and insurance commissioner — where Democrats were selecting nominees.
-Republicans were voting in three congressional races, while Democrats have a pair of congressional runoffs.
+Meanwhile, Republicans had no statewide runoffs but were voting in four congressional races.
+Trump had endorsed candidates in two of those races and both were defeated.

 In the 10th Congressional District east of Atlanta, trucking company owner Mike Collins beat former Democrat Vernon Jones, who had been endorsed by Trump, in a runoff to become the Republican nominee.
 Collins, the son of former congressman Mac Collins, was narrowly the frontrunner in the eight-candidate May primary, while Trump's endorsement helped push Jones into second place.